Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: THz-absorption induced attractive-repulsive polaron conversion

 with

 where all curves in Fig.~\ref{fig1}(a) merge.
-This regime corresponds basically to the trion result with the only difference in the shape of the electron-exciton relative motion envelope function, see below~\cite{venanzi2024ultrafast}.
+This regime corresponds basically to the trion result of Ref.~\cite{venanzi2024ultrafast}.
+The transition rate has a maximum that is weakly dependent on the Fermi energy at $\hbar\omega = 4|E_{FP}+ \beta E_F|/3 \approx 4E_T/3$.
+The peak position and decay asymptotics at $\hbar\omega \gg E_T$ depend on the shape of the electron-exciton relative motion envelope function, see below for more detailed comparison.
 For the evaluation of Eq.~\eqref{W:TX} in the general case see Appendix~\ref{app:details}.

-Static disorder and interaction with phonons at finite temperature gives rise to the scattering processes which eventually result in the decay of the quasiparticles.
+Short-range static disorder and interaction with phonons at finite temperature gives rise to the scattering processes which eventually result in the decay of the quasiparticles, while the long-range disorder results in the inhomogeneous broadening of the resonances.
 To illustrate the effect we introduce a non-zero broadening in the energy conservation $\delta$-function in the Fermi's golden rule~\eqref{W:TX} replacing it with the Lorentzian with the result

 Here $\Gamma$ is the effective linewidth (typically in meV range~\cite{wagner:trions,PhysRevB.108.125406,venanzi2024ultrafast}).
 For $\Gamma \ll E_F$ the modification of the polaron wavefunctions can be neglected in the transition matrix element $\Upsilon_0(p,q)$.
-Naturally, in the case of $\Gamma \sim E_F$ the difference between calculations with or without taking into account correlations with the Fermi Sea is insignificant~\cite{Glazov:2020wf}.
+Naturally, in the case of $\Gamma \sim E_F$ the difference between calculations with or without taking into account correlations with the Fermi sea is insignificant~\cite{Glazov:2020wf}.
 The results of calculations by Eq.~\eqref{W:FT} are shown in Fig.~\ref{fig1}(b).
 The main effect of the scattering is in the vicinity of the threshold energy: naturally, broadening smooths-out the threshold and slightly reduces the transition rate for $\hbar\omega> E_T$.

 For comparison dashed and dotted curves in Fig.~\ref{fig2}(b) show the results of the trion approach developed in Ref.~\cite{venanzi2024ultrafast}.
 In that case electron-exciton correlations in the final state and the correlations of the trion with a hole in the Fermi sea are disregarded.
 Moreover, Ref.~\cite{venanzi2024ultrafast} uses well established exponential form of the relative motion wavefunction (see Ref.~\cite{Semina_2022} for details on variational approach to the trion problem).
 For the experimentally relevant parameters (dashed curve) the transition rate is about twice larger than our result.
 The analysis shows that it is mainly the effect of the relative motion wavefunction shape: modified Bessel function in our Fermi-polaron approach vs. exponent in the trion approach.
 Adjusting the exciton and trion radii (dotted curve) we can obtain reasonable agreement in the magnitude of the transition rate, but the shape differs both in the vicinity of THz-absorption onset and at large frequencies.
 It is related again to the shape of the relative motion wavefunction which leads to different Fourier transforms and, consequently, different wavevector dependence of the matrix element $\Upsilon_0(p,q)$ and, eventually, the transition rate spectral dependence, see Eq.~\eqref{Wdir:exp} and \ref{app:details} for details.